 Modifying the build for every solution in a repository

-In order to inspect how and where they are included in the build, it's useful to set use the of setting the envvar MSBUILDEMITSOLUTION=1 and run a build.
+In order to inspect how and where they are included in the build, it's useful to set use the troubleshooting techniquearrow-up-right of setting the envvar MSBUILDEMITSOLUTION=1 and run a build.
 You can inspect the .metaproj MSBuild project generated from the solution, where you will see the imported projects.

 For a Directory.Solution.props with: